godotengine/godot-docs/getting_started/workflow/assets/importing_scenes.rst

 too un-smooth for collisions, which ends up not working well.

-To solve this, the "-colonly" modifier exists, which will remove the mesh upon import and create a :ref:`class_staticbody` collision instead.
+To solve this, the "-colonly" modifier exists, which will remove the mesh upon import and create a :ref:`api:class_staticbody` collision instead.
 This helps the visual mesh and actual collision to be separated.

-Option "-convcolonly" will create a :ref:`class_convexpolygonshape` instead of a :ref:`class_concavepolygonshape`.
+Option "-convcolonly" will create a :ref:`api:class_convexpolygonshape` instead of a :ref:`api:class_concavepolygonshape`.

 Option "-colonly" can also be used with Blender's empty objects.
-On import, it will create a :ref:`class_staticbody` with a collision node as a child.
+On import, it will create a :ref:`api:class_staticbody` with a collision node as a child.
 The collision node will have one of a number of predefined shapes, depending on Blender's empty draw type:

 .. image:: img/3dimp_BlenderEmptyDrawTypes.png

--  Single arrow will create a :ref:`class_rayshape`
+-  Single arrow will create a :ref:`api:class_rayshape`
--  Cube will create a :ref:`class_boxshape`
+-  Cube will create a :ref:`api:class_boxshape`
--  Image will create a :ref:`class_planeshape`
+-  Image will create a :ref:`api:class_planeshape`
--  Sphere (and the others not listed) will create a :ref:`class_sphereshape`
+-  Sphere (and the others not listed) will create a :ref:`api:class_sphereshape`

 For better visibility in Blender's editor, the user can set "X-Ray" option on collision empties and set some distinct color for them in User Preferences / Themes / 3D View / Empty.